-INTRODUCE the group of mentors, providing time for their introduction and facilitating the contact between mentors and mentees.
+• INTRODUCE the group of mentors, providing time for their introduction and facilitating the contact between mentors and mentees.
 The sooner mentors and mentees get to know each other, the better will be the success of mentoring.
 Therefore, it is important for each pair to be introduced as soon as possible, helping to overcome any insecurity, fears and doubts that may naturally exist on both sides.
 It is considered a good initiative to encourage mentors to initiate this relationship, adopting a friendly and encouraging tone.
 This can be facilitated if the first contacts take more a social rather than a professional character.
 It is also very important that mentors have effective interpersonal communication skills, can actively build trust, and can maintain confidentiality.

 So, it would be beneficial for mentors to be informed about their new role and tasks upfront, e.g. before the end of the school year and before the beginning of the next school year.
 This means mentors would be trained beforehand the first meeting and would be fully trained and prepared for it before it commences.
 The sooner mentors and mentees get to know each other, the better will be the success of mentoring.
-Therefore, it is important for each pair to be introduced as soon as possible, helping to overcome any insecurity, fears and doubts that may naturally exist on both sides.

-ORGANISE information sessions for mentees - in a practical format (such as workshops) - the aim is to support mentees in making a conscious and informed decision about their participation in the induction process, thus preventing them from dropping out.

-ENABLE mentees to be responsible for all decision-making during the induction process.
-In agreement with the mentor, mentees should:

-- decide on the dimensions they want to work on after the diagnosis by designing a work plan; - decide on the activities they want to initiate; - request support and guidance whenever needed; - adjust the induction program to their own profile, needs and interests; - request the adequate space and time conditions as well as individual support to ensure the success of the induction.
+- ORGANISE information sessions for mentees in a practical format (such as workshops) the aim is to support mentees in making a conscious and informed decision about their participation in the induction process, thus preventing them from dropping out. - ENABLE mentees to be responsible for all decision-making during the induction process and mentors and the mentor, the guardian of the process.
+In agreement with the mentor, mentees should: - decide on the dimensions19 they want to work on after the diagnosis by designing a work plan; - decide on the activities they want to initiate; - request support and guidance whenever needed; - adjust the induction programme to their own profile, needs and interests; - request the adequate space and time conditions as well as individual support to ensure the success of the induction.

-&lt;sup>24 Didactic-pedagogical, disciplinary, bureaucratic/administrative, emotional, social and cultural.
+19 Didactic-pedagogical, disciplinary, bureaucratic/administrative, emotional, social and cultural.